exintricityhs/HSTrackerPro/README.md

 - The SELF and OPPONENT tracking will automatically be reset at the start of a new match.

+- Command ⌘ + L will lock/unlock the overlays

 # BUGS
 Feel free to report bugs to: exintricityhs@gmail.com